YuigaWada/scrapbox-cli/README.md

 ## License

-Flareformer is released under the MIT.
+scrapbox-cli is released under the MIT.
 Please see the [LICENSE](LICENSE) file for more information.